apache/skywalking/docs/en/guides/README.md

 - Customize analysis using OAL scripts.
 OAL scripts are located in `config/oal/*.oal`.
 You could modify them and reboot the OAP server.
 Read
 [Observability Analysis Language Introduction](../concepts-and-designs/oal.md) to learn more about OAL scripts.
 - [Source and scope extension for new metrics](source-extension.md).
-For analysis of a new metric which SkyWalking hasn't yet provided.
-Add a new receiver, rather than choosing an [existing receiver](../setup/backend/backend-receivers.md).
+For analysis of a new metric which SkyWalking hasn't yet provided, add a new receiver.
 You would most likely have to add a new source and scope.
 To learn how to do this, read the document.

 ### UI developer